 - He also points the problem with Oscar and Angie's relationship: Lack of communication.
 Angie never says a thing about her crush on Oscar and expects him to take any hint of it through mind games, but Oscar is too stupid and selfish to get it until it's too late.Mr.
 Enter: Use!
 Your!
 WORDS!

 - His takedown of the "famous for being famous" mindset is decidedly on point.

-- In his review to Homer Badman he tears apart the media but also people who convict others before there was even a trial.
+- In his review of Homer Badman, he tears apart both the media and people who convict others before there's even a trial.

 - From his review of Legends of Chamberlain Heights:

 - Calling out Comedy Central and other networks for giving shows a second season before their first season even premieres, with the series in question being one such example.
 This even applies to shows he likes, such as Star vs. the Forces of Evil, citing that the show, while one of his favorites of the decade, started off So Okay, It's Average and could have easily stayed that way.